 Building product marketers face a different set of challenges.
 Building owners purchase and interact with building product brands with far less frequency.
 The end user may purchase a roof, new siding or windows only on a few occasions in their lifetime.
 In some cases – like with insulation – a consumer may never even “see” the actual product they’ve purchased.

 Of course, many building product brands don’t sell direct to the consumer and ultimately depend on distributors, dealers and contractors to help ensure the final sale.
 In most cases, the building owner lacks the knowledge base to judge a construction product on its own merits… and, as such, the contractor has a determining influence on what the consumer will see and, ultimately, purchase.
 A reputable contractor or specifier won’t present a client with a product they don’t believe in or find to be unreliable.

 So how should building product brands go about inspiring brand loyalty when the strategies for consumer and contractors success are so different?
 Here are some proven strategies:

 Stay in Touch

-It’s hard for consumers to stay loyal to a brand that they never hear from again.
+It’s hard for consumers to stay loyal to a brand that they never hear from again after a purchase.
 That’s why it’s crucial for brands to stay in touch with customers long after the sale.
-An insulation brand, for example, can educate on how to save energy.
+An insulation brand, for example, can educate customers on how to save energy.
 HVAC brands can remind homeowners to replace their air filters.
 An appliance brand can offer recipes and cooking tips.
 While the possibilities are endless, it’s important for brands to maintain contact with the people who have bought their products.